Prospect Park autumn family photos.

-I worked for my luck and I got lucky.
-Dad brought football and they could play on the grass while I was taking photos of the mum and girls.
-There was also a perfect climbing tree for all of them so I could take group at time to have some fun natural poses.
-I also did phone game with them that allowed me to candid photos of kids interacting with parents and parents taking care of children.
+I worked hard and was fortunate enough to succeed.
+While the father and others played football on the grass, I took pictures of the mother and daughters.
+There was also a perfect climbing tree where I could take group photos of them having fun.
+I also played a phone game with them, allowing me to capture candid photos of the children interacting with their parents and the parents taking care of their children.

-It was – I think – most natural way to keep them engaged and wait for the fun outcomes.
-For all of it we took short video of everything that was happening along with sound.
-This way we were able to transform regular session into video family session.
-It came out great!
-Check it out below.
+The most natural way to keep my family engaged and wait for the fun outcomes was to take short videos of everything that was happening, along with sound.
+In doing so, we were able to transform our regular session into a video family session.
+The final result was great!

-I will arrange those photos for you and also do group photos like mum with daughters, dad with boys only and all kids alone.
-Also Mom and Dad deserve to have some photos of their own and I usually do it in between the locations.
-I ask the kids to go with my assistant to the second location and take some photos of just mum and dad being close with each other.
-There will be also a time to take single portraits of the kids as well – if you and them want to have these as well
+I can arrange all the photos for you, including group photos like mum with daughters, dad with boys only, and all kids alone.
+I believe that Mom and Dad deserve to have some photos of their own, so I usually take them in between the locations.
+During that time, the kids can go with my assistant to the second location to take some photos of just mum and dad being close to each other.
+I can also take single portraits of the kids if you and they would like to have them.

-It also works really well if you take some field game with you.
+It also works really well if you take some field games with you.
 Football or friesbie is a great idea.
-So when I take photos of one group the other one can go and play.
-This way I can keep the experience more as a family event rather than formal family session.
+So when I take photos of one group, the other one can go and play.
+This way I can keep the experience more as a family event rather than a formal family session.

 What Games to play for at the family session?